projectcalico/calico/master/getting-started/mesos/tutorials/unified.md

 EOF
 ```

-> Note: If you have used the Docker-Compose demo to launch a cluster, this network configuration has already been created for you.

 Mesos-Agent loads these network configurations into memory at launch, so you will need to restart the Agent process for your new configuration to take effect.

 ## 2. Launch a Calico-Networked Task

 With your CNI network configured, you are now ready to launch tasks on it.
 There are several common methods you can use to do so.

 #### a.)
 Using Mesos-Execute

 To quickly test that Calico's network is functioning correctly, use `mesos-execute` and set `--networks` to launch a task on your Calico-CNI network:

 ```shell